 1. Avail Car Sharing (FREE- Actually, WE GET PAID!)

-They have locations in Salt Lake City, Chicago, and Phoenix as well, with plans to grow.
+They have locations in Salt Lake City, Chicago, Houston, and Phoenix as well, with plans to grow.
 Plus, the Allstate Insurance coverage included puts us at ease.

 Avail is also an affordable car rental option for travelers.
 If you want to check it out, we have a special Avail promo code for our readers.
 For $20 off your booking with Avail at any of the airport locations, just use: TRAILINGAWAY.
 Of course, using the Avail car sharing service to share your car is always free! 🙂